kramse/kea-it-sikkerhed/systemsikkerhed/lektionsplan.md

 Primary literature:

-* Computer Security: Art and Science, Matt Bishop ISBN: 9780321712332
+* Computer Security: Art and Science, Matt Bishop ISBN: 9780321712332 1388 pages
-* Defensive Security Handbook: Best Practices for Securing Infrastructure, Lee Brotherston, Amanda Berlin ISBN: 978-1-491-96038-7
+* Defensive Security Handbook: Best Practices for Securing Infrastructure, Lee Brotherston, Amanda Berlin ISBN: 978-1-491-96038-7 284 pages
+* Forensics Discovery, Dan Farmer, Wietse Venema 2004, Addison-Wesley 240 pages.
+Can be found at http://www.porcupine.org/forensics/forensic-discovery/ but recommend buying it

 It is recommended to buy these books.
+Note: we won't read all chapters and pages.

 Supporting literature - optional to buy, but recommended:

 * Linux Basics for Hackers Getting Started with Networking, Scripting, and Security in Kali by OccupyTheWeb, December 2018, 248 pp. ISBN-13: 978-1-59327-855-7 - shortened LBfH
-* Forensics Discovery, Dan Farmer, Wietse Venema 2004, Addison-Wesley.
-Can be found at http://www.porcupine.org/forensics/forensic-discovery/ but recommend buying it

 Also the course will use internet links and pages.